bankfrick/webapi-docs/source/includes/_accounts.md

 }
 ```

 Get the list of payment orders for a given account.
 This will forward to the transactions resource.
-Returns only orders that were created within the context of the online banking.
+Returns orders that were created within the context of the online banking or external transactions.
 Booked and external transactions can also be retrieved using the camt052/camt053 services.

 If a combination of filter parameters are applied, only orders that match all of the conditions are returned.